nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-outlook-connector.md

 1. Once the license is validated, you will get your license detail displayed.
 1. If the license cannot be validated, an appropriate error message will be displayed instead.

-#### Setting up OAuth2
+#### Setting up OAuth 2

-To use OAuth2, your Nuxeo instance needs to be set up with a dedicated OAuth2 client ID for the Outlook Integration.
+To use OAuth 2, your Nuxeo instance needs to be set up with a dedicated OAuth 2 client ID for the Outlook Integration.
 This can be done via REST or cURL.
 The client ID is configurable on client side so the name can be customized.

-Rest call:
+REST call:
-**OAuth2 add clientId to Nuxeo**
+**OAuth 2 add clientId to Nuxeo**
 ```
 POST http://localhost:8080/nuxeo/api/v1/directory/oauth2Clients